foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 Global configuration file is usual [`snfoundry.toml`](https://foundry-rs.github.io/starknet-foundry/appendix/snfoundry-toml.html), which is a common storage for configurations to apply to multiple projects across various directories.
-This file is stored in a predefined location and is managed differently compared to the local configuration file, which can be found in any parent directory.
+This file is stored in a predefined location and is used to store profiles that can be used from any location on your computer.
-Profiles from global configurations are used to combine configuration with local profiles.

 #### Interaction between Local and Global profiles

-Interaction between global and local config is based on the overriding mechanism

-The local configuration will be used to override a global profile of the same name, or if no matching profile exists, it will override the global default profile.
-If `--profile` is not explicitly specified, the default profiles from both the local and global configurations (if any is present) will be used.
+Global config can be overridden by a local config.

+If both local and global profiles with the same name are present, local profile will be combined with global profile.
+That is for any setting defined both in global and local profiles, local setting will be used.
+For settings not defined in local profile, value from the global profile will be used instead.

+This same behavior applies for default profiles as well.
+A local default profile will override a global default profile.

 #### Global Configuration File Location
 The global configuration is stored in a specific location depending on the operating system: